pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 - [Perform a quick check on the cluster status locally](#perform-a-quick-check-on-the-cluster-status-locally)

-    Even if your cluster runs stably now, it is necessary to periodically check the cluster to avoid potential stability risks.
-You can check the potential health risks of a cluster using the local quick check feature provided by PingCAP Clinic.
-The PingCAP Clinic Technical Preview version provides a rationality check on cluster configuration items to discover unreasonable configurations and provide modification suggestions.
+    Even if your cluster is running stably for now, it is necessary to periodically check the cluster to detect potential stability risks.
+You can identify potential health risks of a cluster using the local quick check feature provided by PingCAP Clinic.
+The local check only checks configuration.
+To check more items, such as metrics and logs, it is recommended to upload the diagnostic data to the Clinic Server and use the Health Report feature.

 ## Prerequisites